Alaska Foreclosure Help

 MRP’s Alaska Foreclosure Help page offers no access to attorney representation

 HUD Approved Foreclosure Avoidance Counseling Agencies Located in Alaska

 Foreclosure prevention counseling services are provided free of charge by nonprofit housing counseling agencies working in partnership with the Federal Government.
 These agencies are funded, in part, by HUD and NeighborWorks® America.
 There is no need to pay a private company for these services.
 Organizations are listed in alphabetical order, by city.

 In many cases, these organizations will end up recommending that you retain an attorney.
-The fact is that an experienced attorney is in the best position to represent you in mortgage negotiations and foreclosure proceedings.
+The fact is that an experienced foreclosure attorney is in the best position to represent you in mortgage negotiations and foreclosure proceedings.
 In fact, THE FEDERAL TRADE COMMISSION (FTC) PROHIBITS ANY “NON-ATTORNEY” FROM NEGOTIATING MORTGAGE DEBT ON BEHALF OF A DISTRESSED HOMEOWNER.
-Negotiating yourself or through a non-attorney third party can even be detrimental.
-Before you do anything else, we recommend speaking with a foreclosure defense attorney or completing the NO OBLIGATION Foreclosure Defense Application.
+In some instances, negotiating yourself or through a non-attorney third party can even be detrimental to you.
+Before you do anything else, check out our Resources page and speak with a foreclosure defense attorney in your state.